stellar/django-polaris/docs/tutorials/index.rst

           - ./data:/home/data
         command: python app/manage.py poll_pending_deposits --loop

 You'll notice we're also running the ``watch_transaction`` process.
-This Polaris CLI command streams payment transactions from every anchored asset's distribution account and updates the transaction's status to ``pending_anchor``. ``execute_outgoing_transactions`` then periodically queries for ``pending_anchor`` transactions so the anchor can send the withdrawn funds to the user.
+This Polaris CLI command streams payment transactions from every anchored asset's distribution account and updates the transaction's status to ``pending_anchor``.
+The ``execute_outgoing_transactions`` command then periodically queries for ``pending_anchor`` transactions so the funds withdrawn from Stellar can be sent off-chain to the user.

 Additionally, we're going to run the ``check_trustlines`` command.
 This Polaris command periodically checks the accounts that requested deposits but can't receive our payment due to lacking a trustline to our asset.

 Polaris comes with other commands that we won't run in this tutorial.
-For example, if our payment rails take some time before the user receives the funds sent, we could place the transaction the ``pending_external`` status, and our ``poll_outgoing_transactions`` Polaris CLI command would periodically check if the funds were received by the user and updating the status to ``completed`` if so.
+For example, the ``poll_outgoing_transactions`` Polaris CLI command could periodically check if the funds sent off-chain were received by the user and update the status to ``completed`` if so.
+You should do this on mainnet if your payment rails take some time before the user receives the funds sent off-chain.

 Now that our multi-process application is defined, lets build and run the containers:
 ::